jm4474/Confidence_Bands/README.txt

 When using this code please cite:

-"Simultaneous Confidence Bands: Theory, Implementation, and an Application to SVARs", Montiel Olea, J.L. and Plagborg-Moller, M. Working Paper, 2018.
+"Simultaneous Confidence Bands: Theory, Implementation, and an Application to SVARs", Montiel Olea, J.L. and Plagborg-Moller, Journal of Applied Econometrics, 2018.

 ---------------------